 - This displays the company’s ability to turn assets into cash.

 - It bifurcates more liquid assets from less liquid assets with their true values.

 - It gives lenders and buyers a clear view of the organization.
-The liquidity ratio of the business will portray to the creditors and investors about how much financially strong the company is.
+The liquidity ratio of the business will portray to the creditors and investors how much financially strong the company is.

 - It helps in decision making as when your company’s liquidity ratio is monitored timely; management will be in a better position to make quality decisions that will help you to gain more profits and growth.